phaustin/quantecon-example/book/docs/python_essentials.md

 Among other things, Python strongly favors consistency in programming style.

-We\'ve all heard the saying about consistency and little minds.
+We've all heard the saying about consistency and little minds.

 In programming, as in mathematics, the opposite is true